 Change your computer’s default language — This is arguably the easiest step to take.
 Learning to navigate technology in the language you wish to learn is a great way to keep that language fresh in your mind every day – and to learn new words that will soon become common in your daily life.

-Vary your friend group — Making friends with American students is one of the best ways to improve your English, as you can improve through conversing with them regularly, learning from how they speak, and asking them questions.
+Vary your friend group — Making friends with local students is one of the best ways to improve your language fluency, as you can improve through conversing with them regularly, learning from how they speak, and asking them questions.